Arazaghzadegan/CEH_Practice/README.md

 - Development of critical thinking and problem-solving skills in cybersecurity.

 ### Tools Used
--Each tools will be introducedd in its own Practice
+-Each tools will be introduced in its own Practice